Grand Canyon Music Festival

 As people from all over the world come to see the historic natural landmark, they come to realize that no photo has ever done it true justice.

-In 1982, a freelance musician, Claire, felt the pains of burnout from trying to kick off her career in New York.
+In 1982, flautist Clare Hoffman was feeling the pains of burnout from trying to kick off her career in New York.
 When she happened to pick up The Song of the Lark by Willa Cather, she found herself relating to the protagonist, an artist who traveled to Northern Arizona in order to get a breath of fresh air and find her muse.
-Claire and her husband, Robert, were inspired to follow suit, trading the concrete canyons of New York City for the natural ones in the west.
-During their four-day hike in the Grand Canyon, Claire and Robert played their flute and harmonica at every break.
+Clare and her husband, Robert Bonfiglio, were inspired to follow suit, trading the concrete canyons of New York City for the natural ones in the west.
+During their four-day hike in the Grand Canyon, Clare and Robert played their flute and harmonica at every break.

 The first Grand Canyon Music Festival was held in 1983, and has continued every year since then.
 The festival has attracted renowned performers and artists every year.